agabra/US_tweets_L02/readme.md

 ![ScreenShot](/img/screenshot_of_map-2.jpeg)

-For the words, I thought they were pretty similar since the words that were repeated the most were some of the most common words in the English language, like "Go, out, up, time, need, game, love, day".
+For the word cloud, I thought they were pretty similar since the words that were repeated the most were some of the most common words in the English language, like "Go, out, up, time, need, game, love, day".
 However, if you look closer there are some of the unique words that are not in both images.
 Like the word "night" is common in the 8:00 PM tweets but not in the 5:00 PM tweets.
 This shows that there is a slight difference in words and I beleive that the tops words will stay